This post may contain affiliate links which help support Girls Can Grill.

 When the rib primal portion is separated from the plate primal section, each of those cuts are assigned different numbers.
 The plate short ribs are 123A.

-Plate short ribs (sometimes called dino ribs) are the king of the cow.
+Plate short ribs (sometimes called dino ribs or short plate ribs) are the king of the cow.
 They are the meatiest, beefiest ribs of the bunch.
 A trio of ribs easily weighs in at 5 pounds.
 They’re cut from the belly of the cow and have gorgeous marbling.

 Although a little more difficult to find, they’re worth the effort.
 I recommend making friends with your local butcher.
 If they don’t stock them regularly, they can probably special order them for you.
 Just tell them you want cut 123A.